Ready to Travel

 Spread Your Wings

-If you are flying domestically in the USA and going through TSA you can travel under the Disabilities and Medical Conditions
+If you are flying domestically in the USA and going through TSA you can travel under the Disabilities and Medical Conditions.
+I have tried to summarize the information that is applicable to feeding tubes (as of May 2026) but the full current TSA Disabilities and Medical Conditions can be found at:

 Formula falls under medications and is excluded from the 3-1-1 liquid rule for carry on’s and your feeding and stoma care supplies are considered medical items.